 - Functionality cookies.
 These are used to recognise you when you return to our website.
 This enables us to personalise our content for you and remember your preferences (for example, your choice of language or region).

 - Targeting cookies.
 These cookies record your visit to our website, the pages you have visited and the links you have followed.
 We will use this information to make our website and any advertising displayed on it more relevant to your interests.
 We may also share this information with third parties for this purpose.

-You can find more information about the individual cookies we use and the purposes for which we use them in the table below.
+You can find more information about the individual cookies we use and the purposes for which we use via the ‘Cookie Preferences’ link in our footer.

 You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you block cookies you may not be able to access all or parts of our website.